-- Linkages would ideally align with safe crossing points in adjacent streets. - Linkages should be safe to use by people of all abilities. - Night lighting of linkages should be to a facial recognition standard. - Linkages to the foreshore should be seen as opportunities for the introduction of public art, wayfinding and interpretation. - Council should consider the inclusion of linkages particularly across Orient Street through to Perry Street and from the intersection of Beach Road and Flora Crescent as planning requirements in future developments.
+- Linkages would ideally align with safe crossing points in adjacent streets. - Linkages should be safe to use by people of all abilities. - Night lighting of linkages should be to a 'facial recognition' standard consistent with other areas. - Linkages to the foreshore should be seen as opportunities for the introduction of public art, wayfinding and interpretation. - Council should consider the inclusion of linkages particularly across Orient Street through to Perry Street and from the intersection of Beach Road and Flora Crescent as planning requirements in future developments.
+Key:

-Water edge
+Waters edge